banisterious/obsidian-canvas-roots/wiki-content/Custom-Maps.md

 1. In the **Custom Maps** card, click **Import JSON**
 2. Select a JSON file from your computer
 3. If a map with the same ID already exists, you'll be warned
-4. The imported map note is created in your maps folder
+4. The imported map note is created in your map notes folder

 ---